 #3.
 Start a Savings Account:

-Babies need a surprising amount of stuff on a regular basis like formula and diapers.
+Babies need a surprising amount of stuff on a regular basis like quality baby formula and diapers.
 You’ll also need to make sure that you can comfortably afford often more expensive purchases.
 You will need things like furniture, car seats, and ongoing childcare, depending on your circumstances.
 Because the cost can add up quickly, it’s a good idea to start saving for it as soon as possible.
 The best way to do this is by setting up a designated savings account for the new baby.
 Then putting money away.
-It’s a good idea to set up an automated payment from your checking to savings after you are paid.
+It’s a good idea to set up an automated payment from your checking to your savings after you are paid.
 This way you don’t notice the money going in.